How to stop getting so hung up over the gram...

 Losing followers... meh.

 If someone unfollows you, drop the bitchy mentality, suck it up and move on.
-Yeah sure we all get a tad upset when we lose followers, particularly if it’s people we thought we were friends with or got on with, that's totally normal - but why continue following someone if you have stopped enjoying their content?
-I’ve unfollowed so many people who I’ve been on friendly terms with, and it’s nothing personal at all, I just kept seeing their photos in my feed and I wasn’t enjoying them so I didn’t see the point in having them there.
+We all get a tad upset when we lose followers, particularly if it’s people we thought we were friends with or got on with, that's totally normal - but why continue following someone if you have stopped enjoying their content?
+I’ve unfollowed so many people who I’ve been on friendly terms with, and it’s nothing personal, I just kept seeing their photos in my feed and I wasn’t enjoying them so I didn’t see the point in having them there.
 Instagram is about browsing through content that you enjoy, and looking at content that inspires you and if someone isn’t ticking those boxes then you have every right to remove them from your feed.
-It’s exactly the same when someone unfollows you for, most likely, the same reasons, just don’t take it to heart.
+It’s exactly the same when someone unfollows you for, most likely, the same reasons.
+Just don’t take it to heart.
 If you actually enjoy someones content and you unfollow them purely because they have unfollowed you then you're just as bad as those that play the follow unfollow game.
-Focus on filling your feed with people and photography that you love, it doesn't matter if they follow you back or not if you enjoy it.
+Focus on filling your feed with people and photography that you love, it doesn't matter if they follow you back or not.
 If we all followed every single person back then we would rarely see photos on our feeds from the people we actually want to see.
 If your feed is like this, then go and have a clear out, it's crazy how much of a positive affect it can have on your mind.

 You don't have to follow a trend.